Maura O'Connell: Solo career

 O'Connell began her professional musical journey during a six-week tour of the US in 1980, as vocalist for the traditionally-based Celtic group De Dannan.
 The following year, she was featured on the band's landmark album, The Star Spangled Molly, (where she has the lead vocals on four tracks) which became something of a national phenomenon in her homeland.
 However, not long after joining the group she became very interested in the experimental roots music of America's New Grass Revival when the bands' paths crossed, and moved to the US in 1986, settling in Nashville, Tennessee.
 There she met newgrass pioneers Bela Fleck and Jerry Douglas, with whom she'd work on most of her records.

 She recorded her first solo album in 1983, however, it didn't make any impact in Ireland or in the United States.
 O'Connell received a Grammy nomination for her 1989 album, Helpless Heart (originally released in Ireland in 1987 as Western Highway), which was her first record released under Warner Bros.
 Records.
-A Real Life Story (1991), and Blue is the Colour of Hope (1992), registered a move toward a pop synthesis.
+A Real Life Story (1991), and Blue Is the Colour of Hope (1992), registered a move toward a pop synthesis.
 O'Connell's versions of "Living in These Troubled Times" and Cheryl Wheeler's "Summerfly" became standout tracks on the 1993 album A Woman's Heart, on four all-female overseas tours and on the 1994 follow-up album in her homeland.
 A Woman's Heart Vol. 2 features her heartfelt renditions of Nanci Griffith's "Trouble in the Fields" and Gerry O'Beirne's "Western Highway."
 After numerous album heavily inspired by American newgrass music, O'Connell returned to her Irish roots with the 1997 release, Wandering Home.

 As the new millennium approached, O'Connell signed with the Sugar Hill label in late 2000 and began working on her seventh album.
 Instead of working with her longtime producer Jerry Douglas, O'Connell had Ray Kennedy (who worked with Steve Earle, Lucinda Williams) produce Walls and Windows, which was released in 2001, and featured an eclectic collection of songs, including work by Kim Richey, Van Morrison, John Prine, Eric Clapton and Patty Griffin.
 Her 2004 album, Don't I Know, contained musical textures added by everything from fiddles, to clavinets, to lap steel and B-3 organ.

-The 2009 album, Naked With Friends, is Maura’s first a cappella album.
-Guest vocalists include Mary Black, Paul Brady, Moya Brennan, Jerry Douglas, Alison Krauss, Mairéad Ní Mhaonaigh, Tim O'Brien, Dolly Parton, Sarah Dugas, Kate Rusby and Darrell Scott.
+In 2009, Maura released her first a cappella album, Naked With Friends.
+Guest vocalists on the album included Mary Black, Paul Brady, Moya Brennan, Jerry Douglas, Alison Krauss, Mairéad Ní Mhaonaigh, Tim O'Brien, Dolly Parton, Sarah Dugas, Kate Rusby and Darrell Scott.
 The album was nominated for a Grammy Award.

 In 2013 O'Connell announced the end of her solo career.